 Documentation Guidelines

 In high school, an IEP team, often without input from the student, determines accommodations and academic adjustments for students with disabilities.
 In college, students play a large role in determining accommodations and adjustments.
-Students should schedule an interview with the Director or Assistant Director of Disability Services to discuss the types of functional limitations they experienced in secondary school as well as those they anticipate in college.
-The summer prior to the first semester is often a good time to schedule this interview.
-The discussion during this interview should include thoughtful consideration about how a student will access all courses, programs, services, and activities offered by the college.
+Students should schedule a time to talk or meet with the Director or Assistant Director of Disability Services prior to their first semester to discuss the types of functional limitations they experienced in secondary school as well as those they anticipate in college.
+The discussion can be by phone or in person, and should include thoughtful consideration about how a student will access all courses, programs, services, and activities offered by the college.